Treat terms for climate and weather events with consistent style. It helps users scan content for keywords and supports readability.

-Specific climate and weather events have names to help communicate the event to the public.
+Individual climate and weather events have names to help communicate the event to the public.

 Cyclones are usually given people’s names

-Always write ‘cyclone’ as part of the name unless it is clear from the surrounding text that you are referring to a cyclone.
+Always write ‘Cyclone’ as part of the name unless it is clear from the surrounding text that you are referring to a cyclone.